unconst/BitTensor/README.md

 ### Components

-We define each component in our network as a tensor operation containing a Machine Intelligence model.
-It can be queried with a tensor of defined shape and type, and will return a tensor which is the output of that operation on its input.
+We define each component in our network as a Machine Intelligence function which operates on tensors.
+It can be queried with a tensor of defined shape and type and will return a tensor which is the output of that operation on its input.
 It may also be networked, and is composing its operation with downstream components in the network f(x) = (d1 ◦ d2 ... dn ) and, in reflection, serving its own model to upstream components, u1, u2 ... un = ( ... f(x), ... ) where the output of our model is an input to those models.

 <p align="center">
 <img src="assets/UpDn.png" width="500" />
 </p>

 Each node is differential, it accepts gradient information from upstream components (u1, u2 ... un) and sends gradient information downstream, to components (d1 ◦ d2 ... dn ).
-The gradients carry information on how to update remote parameters θ by moving them in the direction of a loss function -- intuitively, no different from the operation in a standard differential graph architecture.
-An network of these components could be constructed which spanned multiple computers across the web and which formed a peer-to-peer version of a Neural Network.
+The gradients carry information on how to update remote parameters θ by moving them in the direction of some loss function -- intuitively, no different from a neuron in a standard differential graph architecture.
+A network of these components could span multiple computers across the web and form a peer-to-peer version of a Neural Network.

 <p align="center">
 <img src="assets/krgraph.png" width="500" />